Digital-first, omnichannel platform built for enterprises

 Before you think about what to post on your Facebook business page, you need to think about how often you’ll publish content.
 Posting regularly is essential for promoting your business on Facebook because it shows your audience you are active and alert.
 Think about it, how likely is someone to contact a brand if their last post was from two months ago?
 Posting consistently expands your reach and signifies your active in case a customer needs support.

 How often you should post actually varies based on the number of followers you have according to research from our Navigating Your Social Media Presence During a Rebrand post.
 If your business is well established and has 10,000 followers or more — post two times a day to maximize engagement.
 However, businesses just starting out with less than 10,000 followers should focus on publishing 1-5 really exceptional posts a month.

 Ensure your content doesn’t get stale and repetitive by establishing a content mix that dictates how often each type of content will be posted.
 For example, a business posting four times a week may decide they want half their posts to be promotional and half to be entertaining.
 As noted in our Ultimate Social Media Calendar Guide, all content falls under four categories and you should experiment with different content ratios to determine what your audience likes best.

 Your Facebook business page is more than a billboard, it’s a community of customers and people who have a shared interest in your brand.
 We’ve previously discussed Why Feedback Is Critical for Online Community Success, but some companies struggle with gathering feedback due to difficulties of a specific channel.
 Luckily, Facebook makes it fast and easy to do so through built-in polls that can feature photos, videos, and gifs.

-Increase your page engagement and gather valuable feedback by creating polls for your audience to participate in such as the examples below:
+Increase your page engagement and gather valuable feedback by creating polls for your audience to participate in.

 In addition to Facebook polls, post open-ended questions that encourage your audience to interact with your brand and other consumers in the comments section.